-Cases of hantavirus have been popping up throughout the world recently, including a woman in New Mexico who died last week from exposure to the virus.
-Four mice in San Diego County, California, tested positive for hantavirus in January, and although no humans fell ill from those SoCal critters, recent years have seen an uptick in hantavirus diagnoses.
-Yosemite National Park reported a cluster of cases in 2012, when 10 people were infected and three died from exposure to mice nesting in the walls of tent cabins.
-Last year, five people in Washington State were infected and three died, the state’s worst breakout of hantavirus in 18 years.
+Of all of the rat-borne diseases and mouse-borne diseases, hantavirus has received the most attention lately.
+Cases of hantavirus have been popping up throughout the world recently, including a woman in Oregon who died in June 2018 from exposure to the virus.
+Four mice in San Diego County, California, tested positive for hantavirus in January of 2018, and although no humans fell ill from those SoCal critters, recent years have seen an uptick in hantavirus diagnoses.
+Yosemite National Park reported a cluster of cases in 2012.
+At that time,10 people were infected and three died from exposure to mice nesting in the walls of tent cabins.
+Last year, five people exposed to contaminated rodents in Washington State were infected and three died, the state’s worst breakout of hantavirus in 18 years.

 What is Hantavirus?

-Hantaviruses are a group of viruses that are carried by rodents.
+Rodents carry a group of viruses collectively called "hantaviruses."
 The “Sin Nombre” form of the virus is found in Deer mice in North America and is the cause of most Hantavirus Pulmonary Syndrome (HPS) cases in people.

 How is Hantavirus contracted?